pratiksha-gupta/Learning-Web-Devlopement/Newsletter-Signup/README.md

 # Run the application
-Install dependencies with "npm install" or "yarn install" To run the server "node app.js"
+Install dependencies with "npm install" or "yarn install".
+To run the server "node app.js".
-Lauch the application using http://localhost:3000/
+Launch the application using http://localhost:3000/ .

 # Note
 This project is not hosted on any server yet.